dnizzolo/ski/README.md

 * `substitute-avoiding-capture` - substitute without changing the term's meaning.
 * `lambda-combinator-p` - check if a lambda term is a combinator.
+* `lambda-driver-loop` - a REPL for lambda calculus.
 * `sk->goedel` - return the Gödel number of a SK calculus term.
 * `goedel->sk` - return the SK calculus term of a Gödel number.
 * `natural->church` - return the Church numeral of a natural number.